Low-cost airline HK Express suspends flights through April - KVIA

 Cathay’s flagship carrier, Cathay Pacific Airways, earlier suspended 90% of its flights.
 The airline has staff to take unpaid leave.

-Airlines already were suffering from a downturn in visitors due to political protests last year.
+Airlines in Hong Kong already were suffering from a downturn in visitors due to political protests last year.